spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 * The palette allows quotas to be allocated to individual namespaces under a specific workspace.
 In that case, individual clusters belonging to that namespace can utilize the quota per their resource requirements.
 When a namespace is allocated with a quota, all the clusters belonging to that namespace get allocated individually.

-    **Example**: If Namespace palette-ns has 2 clusters, p1 and p2, and palette-ns is allocated a quota of 1 CPU and 1 Gb memory, each of p1 and p2 gets allocated 1 CPU and 1 Gb memory individually.
+    **Example**: If Namespace palette-ns has two (2) clusters, p1 and p2, and palette-ns is allocated a quota of 1 CPU and 1 Gb memory, each of p1 and p2 gets allocated 1 CPU and 1 GB memory individually.

 <br />